-Our results concern general graph-based causal identifiability in the class of multivariate counting processes, including e.g.\ multi-state processes, and do not rely on any particular (semi)-parametric class of models.
-While in many practical situations concrete estimation and inference will rely on additional modelling assumptions, the data example of section \ref{sec:cervix} allowed for non-parametric estimation.
+Our results apply to general multivariate counting processes, which include, e.g., multi-state processes.
+In particular, they do not rely on any particular (semi)-parametric class of models.
+While most practical inference needs additional modelling assumptions, the data example of section \ref{sec:cervix} allowed for non-parametric estimation.
 In addressing identifiability, we have chosen the re-weighting route which appears natural in view of the simplicity of Proposition \ref{prop:LR} and corresponds to a change of measure technique.
-In longitudinal causal inference settings, the g-computation formula is the predominant identifying functional.
-However, g-computation appears hard in entirely general continuous time settings, as discussed by \cite{gill01} (see also \cite{gill2001causal}), but has been applied within fully parametric approaches \citep{gran2015}.
-We believe that our graphical causal reasoning can alternatively be combined with g-estimation which has been considered in continuous-time settings \citep{lok04,Lok}, or targeted minimum-loss estimation \citep{rytgaard2021}.
-We argue that our approach complements these methods because the graphical representation and explicit discussion of eliminability strengthens the plausibility of the required structural assumptions about the continuous-time processes.
+In discrete-time settings, g-computation is an alternative, { or doubly-robust and machine-learning extensions thereof \citep{kallus22,luckett20,Nie20,zhang13}.} However, g-computation seems hard in entirely general continuous-time settings, as discussed by \cite{gill01} (see also \cite{gill2001causal}), but fully parametric versions exist \citep{gran2015}.
+We believe that our graphical causal reasoning can also be combined with g-estimation \citep{lok04,Lok}, or targeted minimum-loss estimation \citep{rytgaard2021} in continuous-time settings.
+It complements these methods because the graphical representation and explicit discussion of eliminability strengthens the plausibility of { assumptions, such as sequential (conditional) exchangeability}.